jbatonnet/Rinkhals/docs/docs/guides/orca-slicer-usage.md

 Enter the local IP address of your printer and click the **Test** button.

+!!! note Tip

-💡 **Tip**: Ensure your printer has a static IP address configured on your router to avoid connection issues.
+    Ensure your printer has a static IP address configured on your router to avoid connection issues.

 ![Connection Settings](https://raw.githubusercontent.com/Rickeetz/Rinkhals/master/docs/docs/assets/orca-guide/Connection-Settings-Orca.png)